bil-bal/financr-mobile/README.md

 # financr-mobile
 Mobile app for [financr](https://financronline.de/).
 Written in C# with the Xamarin.Forms Framework.
-Connects to the Backend via an API written with Django REST framework.
+Connects to the Backend via an API written with the Django REST framework.

 ## Add categories